 - deformed chest structure

-Other factors that can contribute to your risk of metabolic acidosis include:
+Factors that can contribute to your risk of acidosis include:

 - kidney failure